 Destenie Vital, serves as BED's Director of Marketing and Workforce Vitality.
 Destenie is responsible for ensuring BED's programs, products, and services are meeting customers' needs and expectations, with a focus on traditionally underserved and underrepresented groups in Burlington, as well as managing all social media accounts.
 She is also responsible for BED's workforce vitality efforts by designing employee training that will help elevate BED to become a utility of the future.

-In 2017, under her guidance, Burlington Electric received an Award of Merit from the American Public Power Association in the category of Social Media and Web, and in 2018, BED made the international shortlist in the category of Best Green Brand for the Charge Awards in Reykjavik, Iceland.
+In 2017, under her guidance, Burlington Electric Department received an Award of Merit from the American Public Power Association in the category of Social Media and Web, and in 2018, BED made the international shortlist in the category of Best Green Brand for the Charge Awards in Reykjavik, Iceland.

 Prior to joining BED in 2015, Destenie worked as a Communications Manager for the Community Health Centers of Burlington managing strategic marketing, advertising, and communication plans that focused on inclusion and diversity.
 Additionally, Destenie served as a Community Executive for Health Initiatives for the American Cancer Society of Norwalk, CT, implementing strategic volunteer recruitment and direct marketing plans throughout Fairfield County for programs such as Road to Recovery and Look Good Feel Better.